hylander2126/Motion_Planning/Basic_Search_Algorithms/README.md

 ## Overview

-In this assignment, you are going to implement **BFS** and **DFS** algorithms with Python 3.
+In this assignment, you are going to implement **BFS** and **DFS** AND **Dijkstra** and **A*** algorithms with Python 3.
 This template is provided to you as a starting point.
 After you finish coding, you would be able to create your own map to test different algorithms, and visualize the path found by them.

 Files included: